hiddentao/google-tts/README.md

 ## Playback mechanisms

-At the mmoent there are two supported playback mechanisms:
+At the moment there are two supported playback mechanisms:

   * HTML5 audio tag
     * As of June 10th 2013 only Safari and Chrome support MP3 playback